marcusramberg/dotfiles/README.md

 ## What, exactly, does the "dotfiles" command do?

-It's really not very complicated.
-When [dotfiles][dotfiles] is run, it does a few things:
+It's really not complicated.
+When you run [dotfiles][dotfiles] , it does the following things:

-1. Git is installed if necessary, via APT or Homebrew (which is installed if necessary).
+1. Installs Git if necessary, via APT or Homebrew (also installed if necessary).
-2. This repo is cloned into the `~/.dotfiles` directory (or updated if it already exists).
+2. Clones this repo into the `~/.dotfiles` directory (or updated if it already exists).
-3. Files in `init` are executed (in alphanumeric order).
+3. Executes files in `init` (in alphanumeric order).
-4. Files in `copy` are copied into `~/`.
+4. Copies in `copy` into `~/`.
-5. Files in `link` are linked into `~/`.
+5. Links files and folders in `link` into `~/`.

 Note:

 - The `backups` folder only gets created when necessary.
 Any files in `~/` that would have been overwritten by `copy` or `link` get backed up there.
-- Files in `bin` are executable shell scripts ([~/.dotfiles/bin][bin] is added into the path).
+- Files in `bin` are executable shell scripts (includes [~/.dotfiles/bin][bin] into the path).
-- Files in `source` get sourced whenever a new shell is opened (in alphanumeric order)..
+- Files in `source` get sourced whenever you open a new shell (in alphanumeric order)..
 - Files in `conf` just sit there.
 If a config file doesn't _need_ to go in `~/`, put it in there.
-- Files in `caches` are cached files, only used by some scripts.
-This folder will only be created if necessary.
+- Files in `caches` are cache files, only used by some scripts.
+This folder is auto-created.

 ## Installation